jay-shenoy/LBM_everywhere/README.md

 This space is for someone who wants to learn LBM Hands-on.

 This covers my journey , solvers developed by me.
+I am average , so I beleive anyone can do LBM if provided with proper material for learning

 LBM can be applied to lot of areas.
 It is just collision , streaming , equilibrium , moments.